Software & Tools

 • Per-service buffer times for setup and cleanup

-• Real-time Google Calendar two-way sync
+• Real-time Google Calendar sync (one-way: appointments push from SpaSphere to Google)

 • Branded booking website on your own domain with SEO

-• AI daily brief and rebooking predictions
+• AI daily brief and rebooking recommendations driven by client visit history

 Pricing: $139/mo flat (or $118/mo yearly).
 No per-booking fees, no add-ons, no tiered plans.